-Dural ectasia refers to ballooning or widening of the dural sac and is associated with herniation of nerve root sleeves.
+Dural ectasia refers to ballooning or widening of the dural sac which can result in posterior vertebral scalloping and is associated with herniation of nerve root sleeves.

 Patients with dural ectasia may present with low back pain or radicular pain in the buttocks or legs.
 Pain may be accompanied by leg weakness or urinary incontinence.
 Other associations include spondylolisthesis, scoliosis, vertebral erosions and vertebral fractures.
 There is also an increased incidence of anterior sacral meningocoeles which may present as an abdominal mass.